Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Counterfactual Explanations

-\item \textit{Causality}: Features in a dataset are rarely independent, therefore changing one feature in the real world affects other features.
-For example, getting a new educational degree necessitates increasing to the age of the individual by at least some amount.
+\item \textit{Causality}: Features in a dataset are rarely independent, therefore, changing one feature in the real world affects other features.
+For example, getting a new educational degree necessitates increasing the individual's age by at least some amount.
 In order to be realistic and actionable, a counterfactual should maintain any known causal relations between features.
-Generally, our loss function now accounts for (1) counterfactual validity, (2) sparsity in feature vector (and/or actionability of features), (3) similarity to the training data, (4) causal relations. \end{enumerate}
+Generally, our loss function now accounts for (1) counterfactual validity, (2) sparsity in feature vector (and actionability of features); (3) similarity to the training data; and (4) causal relations. \end{enumerate}

-Following research themes are not added as terms in the optimization objective; they are properties of the counterfactual algorithm.
+The following research themes are not added as terms in the optimization objective; they are properties of the algorithm generating the CFEs.

-\begin{enumerate}[resume] \item \textit{Amortized inference}: Generating a counterfactual is expensive, which involves solving an optimization process for each datapoint. \citet{mahajan_preserving_2020} focused on ``amortized inference'' using generative techniques.
-Thus learning to predict the counterfactual allows the algorithm to quickly compute a counterfactual (or several) for any new input $x$, without requiring to solve an optimization problem.
+\begin{enumerate}[resume] \item \textit{Amortized inference}: Generating a counterfactual is expensive, which involves solving an optimization process for each datapoint. \citet{mahajan_preserving_2020} proposed generative technique for ``amortized inference'' of CFEs.
+Learning to predict a CFE allows the algorithm to quickly compute a counterfactual (or several) for any new input $x$, without requiring to solve an optimization problem. \citet{verma2021amortized} proposed another approach that uses RL to generate amortized CFEs.

-\item \textit{Alternative methods}: Finally, several papers solve the counterfactual generation problem using linear programming, mixed-integer programming, or SMT solvers.
-These approaches give guarantees and optimize fast, but are limited to classifiers with linear (or piece-wise linear) structure.
+\item \textit{Black-box access}: If a CFE generating approach can work with the black-box access to an ML model, i.e., with only accessing its `predict' function, it can then be used in settings where the access to the ML model cannot be given due to proprietary or legal reasons. \citet{dandl_multi-objective_2020} propose a genetic algorithm and \citet{verma2021amortized} propose a RL-based algorithm to this end.

+\item \textit{Model Agnosticity}: A closely linked concept is model agnosticity.
+An approach that is model agnostic can work with different kinds of ML models and hence is more desirable than a model-specific approach.
+An approach that requires black-box access to the model is model-agnostic by definition.

 \end{enumerate}